tsolteg/creating-a-web-service/README.md

-# What is docker?
-Docker is a software framework for constructing, executing, and managing containers on servers and in the cloud.
-It is a subset of the Moby project.
-The tools (commands and a daemon) or the Dockerfile file format are both referred to as "docker."
-# creating-a-web-service
+# Creating-a-web-service
+Hello humans, we are students from IIUM (International Islamic University Malaysia).
+Our team consists of 4 members:
+1) Nabilah Hakim binti Hazri (2013672)
+2) Tanjim Mst Mobasshira Sadia (1824612)
+3) Hareez Sidqi Mohd Fuad (2015199)
+4) Mohammed Fahmi Ahmed (1914939)

-Hello humans, we are students from IIUM (International Islamic University Malaysia) on a project to deploy a complete Apache/NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN to create a web service.
-In this repo we will provide you on:
+We are instructed by Dr. Rizal, our lecturer on a project to deploy a complete Apache/NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN on Docker to create a web service.
+In this repository we will provide you on:
 1. How to Install docker on your computer
 2. How to deploy PHP on docker
 3. How to deploy Apache on docker
 4. How to deploy MySQL on docker
 5. How to deploy PHPMyAdmin on docker

+# What is docker?
+Docker is a software framework for constructing, executing, and managing containers on servers and in the cloud.
+It is a subset of the Moby project.
+The tools (commands and a daemon) or the Dockerfile file format are both referred to as "docker."

 ## How to Install docker on your computer